BriceKrispies/roslyn-mcp/README.md

+WARNING - EARLY ALPHA/POC implementation.
+Not intended for production use cases.

 # .NET LSP MCP Server

 A Model Context Protocol (MCP) server that provides C# code analysis tools using Roslyn.
 This server enables AI assistants to analyze .NET solutions, projects, and files with comprehensive semantic understanding.